Merzasphor/MWSE/docs/source/lua/type/tes3/apparatus.rst

       - The object's `objectType`_
    *  - sourceMod
       - `string`_ (read-only)
-      - The mod that this object is from.
+      - The plugin file that this object is from.
    *  - model
       - `string`_ (writeable)
       - The object's model path, relative to 'Data Files/Meshes'.